Lio-code/redux-essentials/README.md

 ## API

 Project includes a fake in-memory REST API for our data (configured using the Mock Service Worker mock API tool).
 The API uses /fakeApi as the base URL for the endpoints, and supports the typical GET/POST/PUT/DELETE HTTP methods for /fakeApi/posts, /fakeApi/users, and fakeApi/notifications.
 It's defined in src/api/server.js.

+Since this is a fake API, the new post won't persist if we reload the page, but if we had a real backend server it would be available next time we reload